Reading’s Meite and Brentford’s Benrahma make Championship Team of the Week | Goal.com

 Benrahma will hope to help Thomas Frank’s men extend their winning run to seven games when they take on Charlton Athletic on Tuesday.

-Meite, meanwhile, will look to add to his 12 Championship goal when Reading trade tackles with Huddersfield Town.
+Meite, meanwhile, will look to add to his 12 Championship goals when Reading trade tackles with Huddersfield Town.